syncthing/docs/users/contrib.rst

 - `syncthing-map <https://github.com/wsw70/syncthing-map>`_

-  A utility to map Syncthing devices and shared folders.
+  A cross-platform utility to map Syncthing devices and shared folders.
   Generates a visual representation of the relationships between several devices and their respective folders, including special folder types (send-only, receive-only).
 Requires each device's XML configuration file as input.

 Packages and Bundlings